 PLANNET was selected to help with the low voltage infrastructure and design to convert the existing Scenic Arts Building.
 The historic, four-story, 15,792 SF building will have the fourth level converted to a 7,285 SF event space with a 58′ 6″ ceiling.
 The total GSF for the project is 73,151.

 PLANNET consulted for Sony’s Expansion project, which included developing a new eight-story building on the west side of its historic Washington Boulevard studio complex in Culver City, California.
 The 218,000 SF support building replaces a surface parking lot next to Sony Picture Studios’ Overland Avenue entrance.
 The new facility housed Sony Departments previously located in the SVP Building across from the East Gate.
 As the technology consultant on the project, PLANNET provided design for the communications infrastructure, audiovisual systems, and physical security.
 Project features include a large LG 3 screen by 3 screen video wall for employees in a staired viewing area.
-The PLANNET team designed the infrastructure for the audiovisual needs of the Wolfgang Puck commissary area, which included distributed audio for both indoors and outdoors.
+The PLANNET team designed the infrastructure for the audiovisual needs of the Wolfgang Puck commissary area, including distributed audio indoors and outdoors.
 PLANNET also developed a private screening room using state-of-the-art Dolby Atmos technology.

 Sony looked to PLANNET to relocate its Image Works employees to the TCSOB Building at 9050 West Washington Blvd. in Culver City.
 As space is at a premium in Los Angeles, this was a density-centric project where employees consolidated to a single location, the TCSOB Building.
 The total space renovation was 30,000 SF.
 The project also featured two new telecom rooms and the upgrade and modification of two existing telecom rooms.